6 Major Signs You Might Be Lukewarm and Why It Can Be Dangerous.

 The word “lukewarm” is only found in one passage in the Bible.
 And that one word comes with a heavy context.
 It can be seen as a warning and it’s a dangerous state to be in.

 Oftentimes, it is coined as “lukewarm Christian.”
 Though the Bible doesn’t put these two words together.
-Which can lead to believe that to be lukewarm is to not be Christian.
+This can lead to the belief that to be lukewarm is to not be Christian.

-The only place we find the word lukewarm is in the book of Revelation in chapter 3 verse 16.
+The only place we find the word lukewarm is in the book of Revelation 3:16.

 "I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm - neither hot nor cold - I am about to spit you out of my mouth." -Revelation 3:16